Statistics for Corpus Linguists

 • If we increase the sample size to lower \(P\) (Type II), \(P\)(Type I) will increase again.

-It is common practice to computer the power 1 - \(P\)(Type II) of test, in order to estimate the probability of correctly rejecting \(H_0\).
+It is recommended to computer the power 1 - \(P\)(Type II) of a test, in order to estimate the probability of correctly rejecting \(H_0\).
+The pwr library provides a convenient interface:

 library(pwr)